 Duo is a two-factor authentication tool that adds a second layer of protection to online accounts.
-Using this document, you can enroll and manage a device in Duo, learn how to go through an authentication prompt as well as use Duo while traveling.
+Using this document, you can enroll and manage a device in Duo, learn how to go through an authentication prompt, and learn how to use Duo while traveling.

 - Duo FAQ

 Duo is a two-factor authentication service that adds a second layer of protection to your online accounts.
 Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in to your account - even if they know your password.

 Why is two-factor authentication needed?

 With the number of stolen passwords and hacking attempts on the rise, it is important to ensure the safety and security of Rice data.
 By using two-factor authentication, we can ensure that critical university systems are only accessed by authorized users.